NZSmartie/IoTNode/Readme.md

 2. Ensure `PATH` environment variable includes the xtensa compiler

+3. Copy `main/secrets.example` to `main/secrets` and configure your WiFI SSID and password.

-3. Running `make` in the project's root directory should build everyhting without any problems!
+4. Running `make` in the project's root directory should build everyhting without any problems!

     a.
 There's a chance you may need be asked to set configuration defaults during `make`.
 That's okay!
 ESP-IDF is still under active development and new configuration options are expected.